StevenTammen/StevenTammen.github.io/pages/watches.md

    - Lume has several advantages over tritium: tritium has a ~12 year half life, making it's usable lifespan within 20 years.
 Lume paint has a theoretically longer lifespan, and is easier to reapply (than tritium insets).
    - Lume should be applied over as large an area as possible with as many layers as possible (on dial and bezel, if applicable).
    - Prefereably a variety that is bright and long lasting
-   - Visibility increased by trying to set the lume to a wavelength close to # which appears brightest to human eyes (some variety of light green).
+   - Visibility increased by trying to set the lume to a wavelength close to the number which appears brightest to human eyes (some variety of light green).
    - As with general face design, the 3, 6, 9 and 12 positions (or 6, 12, 18 and 0 for 24 hour time) should be distinguished from the other lumed hour markers, and 12/0 should be clearly distinguished from all the others.
 Different shapes.
 - Also best to have some form of active illumination to light up whole face.
    - Indiglo-esque backlight?